Nicola Ferrari (footballer, born 1983)

-Nicola Ferrari (born 15 July 1983) is an Italian footballer who currently plays as a forward for Crema.
+Nicola Ferrari (born 15 July 1983) is an Italian footballer who plays as a forward for Crema.

 Club career

 Lumezzane and loans

-Ferrari made his Serie B debut in a 4-0 win for Crotone over Piacenza on 4 September 2005.
+Ferrari made his first Serie B in a 4-0 win for Crotone over Piacenza on 4 September 2005.

 AlbinoLeffe

 Ferrari was signed by AlbinoLeffe on 4 July 2006 on a four-year contract for €550,000 transfer fee.

 On 18 January 2010 AlbinoLeffe transferred Ferrari to Pergocrema for free.

 Verona

 Ferrari was signed by Verona in summer 2010.

 In June 2012 he was provisionally suspended for 3 year due to 2011 Italian football scandal by a first level inquiry.
 His case was then under review and it was announced key witnesses will be heard by the sport judges of the Appeal Court.
 After defecting, it was demonstrated that he has not committed any fault at all and he was reinstated to Verona in January 2013.
 On 17 July 2013 he went to Spezia on a temporary deal; the following year he was transferred, outright, to Modena.